introlab/ros2-migration-notes/README.md

 2. If you had a node class, inherit from `rclpy.node.Node`.
 If you did not, refactor so that you do, or just create a `rclpy.node.Node` and use it as you would have used a `NodeHandle` in ROS1 in C++ (pass it around).
 3. Replace `rospy.init_node(<name>)` with `rclpy.init()`.
 Move the name to the creation of the `rclpy.node.Node` (or in `super().__init__` if inheriting from it).
 4. Logging now requires the node instance.
 Use `{self/node}.get_logger().{info/warn/error}`, and pass it a single string.
 Use f-strings.
 5. Creating subscribers and publishers now require the node instance.
-Use `{self/node}.create_{publisher/subbscription}`.
+Use `{self/node}.create_{publisher/subscription}`.
 Invert the arguments of the type of the message and the name: the type is now first, the name is now second.
 If you had a `queue_size` argument, keep it, but remove the keyword if you were using it as a kwarg.
+Same goes for services.
+6. Timers are also created from the node (`node.create_timer`), and time needs to be obtained from it as well (`node.get_clock().now()`).
-6. Getting parameters now require the node instance, and a declaration.
+7. Getting parameters now require the node instance, and a declaration.
 If you want to declare it and get it in one line, use the form `{self/node}.declare_parameter(<name>, <defaulf_value>).get_parameter_value().<type>_value`, where type if `string`, `bool`, `float`, etc. Use autocompletion.
+8. `spin` now takes the node as a parameter.
+9. Use `KeyboardInterrupt` directly, not a weird ROS version of it like in ROS1.
+10. Make sure to call `node.destroy_node()` and `rclpy.shutdown()` at the end, to prevent zombie nodes.

 ### C++ nodes boilerplate
 1. Replace `ros/ros.h` with `rclcpp/rclcpp.hpp` in includes.
 2. For every message, service and action, replace `<package>/MessageType.h` with `<package>/<interface_type>/message_type.hpp` in includes.
 For instance, `#include <std_msgs/String.h>` becomes `#include <std_msgs/msg/string.hpp>`.
 3. For every message, service and action, add the `::<interface_type>` subnamespace.
 For instance, `std_msgs::String` becomes `std_msgs::msg::String`.
+4. Every `ros::Publisher`, `ros::Subscriber` and stuff like that is now templated on the message type.
+You will to hunt down which thing is connected to which callback of which message type, and bring back this information where you declare the thing, probably in the header file.
+Also, `Subscriber` is now `Subscription`.
+Also, store shared ptr.
+For instance, if you had a `ros::Subscriber` that received `std_msgs/String` messages, you will now have a `rclcpp::Subscription<std_msgs::msg::String>::SharedPtr`.
+5. For every `advertiseService`, `advertise` and `subscribe`, you will need to use the node instance as `node->create_{service/publisher/subscription}`.
+Also, you can't use the `(<name>, &Class::callback, this)` form anymore: use a lambda to wrap the call in a self-contained callback.
+You can use [a helper like this](https://github.com/introlab/opentera-webrtc-ros/blob/ros2/opentera_webrtc_ros/include/opentera_webrtc_ros/utils.h#L11-L57) if you want to help you wrap everything.
+Same goes for services.
+If you are using `image_transport`, the API has not changed and you can still use the `(<name>, &Class::callback, this)` form with `image_transport`.
+6. Timers are also created from the node (`node->create_timer`), and time needs to be obtained from it as well (`node->now()/node->get_clock()->now()`).
+As a bonus, `Time` now lacks useful methods to convert to and from an integer number of milliseconds, so you will need to do this manually.
+7. Callbacks used to be able to receive their arguments as references or const& or const& to shared ptrs or basically anything.
+Now, it needs to be a shared ptr to non-const.
+When wrapping the callback inside of a lambda, you can change the constness: the lambda can receive a shared ptr to non-const, but the callback it will call with it can require a shared ptr to const, or even a const& shared ptr to const, and the implicit conversion will work, allowing you to have const-correctness in your callback if you wish.
+Also, don't spell out the shared ptr name, use `MessageType::SharedPtr` or `MessageType::ConstSharedPtr`.
+For services, there is `MessageType::{Request/Response}::[Const]SharedPtr`.
+8. Like in Python, parameters now require the node instance, and a declaration.
+Use `node->declare_parameter(<name>, <default_value>)`, this will directly return the value of the parameter (unlike in Python, where there is much more boilerplate).
+If you want a parameter with no default value, check [this example](https://github.com/introlab/opentera-webrtc-ros/blob/ros2/face_cropping/src/FaceCroppingNodeConfiguration.cpp#L7-L40).
+9. `spin` now takes the node as a parameter.

 ### More complex migrations in nodes
 1. If you were using `tf`, you will need to use `tf2` and ̀`tf2_ros`.
 You had a TransformListener.
 You will now also need a Buffer.
 Construct the buffer with the node's clock (`get_clock()`), and construct the listener with the buffer.
 The buffer will be used to get transforms instead of the listener.